Staff and student engagement

 Sustainability strategy

 In the writing of our sustainability strategy, we sought to keep our student voice at the heart of our work.
 The audit on which our strategy is based was undertaken by PhD students at the Grantham Centre for Sustainable Futures.
-During our strategy development, students helped to research approaches and draft key commitments, providing a unique perspective, much of which was included in the final strategy.
+During our strategy development, staff and students helped to research approaches and draft key commitments, providing a unique perspective, much of which was included in the final strategy.

-As well as involving representatives in the drafting process, we have made sure to consult with students on our draft work.
+As well as involving representatives in the drafting process, we have made sure to consult with staff and students on our draft work.
 The Students’ Union ran a session in which the students involved in writing the strategy and the SU Development Officer consulted with interested students and fed back their thoughts and concerns.
 This work has been collated and is being addressed in ongoing strategy development work.

 Sustainability working groups